delatech/moo-php/README.md

 Where are the tests?
 > Oopse.

-If there are no tests, how do you know it's correct?
+If there are so few tests, how do you know it's correct?
 > I don't.

 So is this safe to use?